w{SECTION_MENU}

 Still not sure what to read next?
 Find out which books our staff love.

-Mrs Harris - Ladybirds teacher
+Mrs Harris - Hedgehogs teacher

 ‘I recently enjoyed Orphans of the Tide by Struan Murray.
 It's a mysterious fantasy adventure that opens with a whale marooned on a city church roof.
 It's fast-paced and is full of jaw-dropping twists and turns.
 There are some chilling moments that literally sent shivers down my spine!
 I would recommend this book for children in years 5 and 6.
 Read this if you like His Dark Materials or Brightstorm.’